St. Lucie County, Florida: Politics

 According to St. Lucie County Supervisor of Elections website, registered voters as of September 10, 2020, totaled 217,666: Democratic 85,714, Republican 72,554, NPA 56,500, Other 2,898.
-St. Lucie County has favored the Democratic Party in recent decades, but in 2016 and 2020, it voted for Republican Party candidate Donald Trump.
+In recent decades, St. Lucie County had previously favored the Democratic Party, but it voted for Republican Party candidate Donald Trump in the last three elections, signaling a significant rightward shift along with the state as a whole.

 Education

 Schools in the county are managed by St. Lucie County Public Schools.